jhpyle/docassemble/_docs/functions.md

 The tags associated with an interview session can be edited using [Python] code.
 The function `session_tags()` returns a [Python set] representing the tags.
-It isn't technically a [Python set], but it works just like one, and it allows you to use the read and write the tags associated with the interview session.
+It isn't technically a [Python set], but it works just like one, and it allows you to read and write the tags associated with the interview session.

 {% include side-by-side.html demo="tags" %}